 Edited by Eleanor Marx Aveling and Edward Ave-ling.
 An elegant volume of 656 pp. with maps, clear and large type.
-Cloth, \$2:00.
+Cloth, \$2.00.

 PRESS COMMENTS.

 PRESS COMMENTS.
-Although many and great changes have taken place since these papers appeared they are still valuable not only the paper appeared they are still valuable not only a clearer light on of the past, but also for upon the future.--'Westminater Rever.''
-All that Marx's hand set itself to do it did with all its might, and in this volume, as in the rest of his works, we see the indefatigable energy, the wonderful grasp of detail and the keen and marvelous foresight of a master hand.--'Justice,'' London, England.
-A very masterly analysis of the condition-political, economic and social-of the Turkish Empire, which is as true today as when it was written.--''Daily Chron-icle,'' London, England.
-The Comtrade LI Cooper So.
-N Y.
+Although many and great changes have taken place since these papers appeared they are still valuable not only for the elucidation of the past, but also for throwing a clearer light upon the present, as also upon the future.-"Westminster Review."
+All that Marx's hand set itself to do it did with all its might, and in this volume, as in the rest of his works, we see the indefatigable energy, the wonderful grasp of detail and the keen and marvelous foresight of a master hand.- "Justice".
+London, England.
+A very masterly analysis of the condition.-political, economic and social-of the Turkish Empire, which is as true to day as when it was written..."Daily Chron-icle," London, England.
+The Comrade.
+II Cooper So.
+N.Y.